Back to Blog

 (Recommended reading: “What Your Doctor May Not Tell You About Premenopause” by Dr. John R. Lee, MD)

-If you think about it like this, estrogen is designed for growing things.
+Think about it like this - estrogen is for growing things.

-Birth control pills, even the progesterone-only ones because they still bind to estrogen receptor sites, cause growth and thickening of tissues.
-In Chinese medicine, we call this blood stagnation.
+Birth control pills, even progesterone-only pills, bind to estrogen receptor sites, and cause growth and thickening of tissues.
+In TCM, we call this blood stagnation.

 CHINESE MEDICINE VIEW

-In TCM, potential clotting or cellular congestion is called “blood stasis.”
-The “stasis” is coming from two sources: one is the hormone itself causes actual condensing of the cells and the other is the impairment of your Liver function to circulate blood properly.
+In TCM, the tendency for blood clot formation is called “blood stagnation."
+The stasis comes from two sources: one is the hormone which causes condensing of the cells.
+The other is impairment of your Liver function to circulate blood properly.

-The medication is filtered through your Liver.
-In order to do this, your Liver needs extra vitamins, in particular B-complex, zinc, magnesium, and C. This is why most women test for slightly lower blood serum levels of these vitamins when they are on the pill.
+Birth control pills (like most other medications) are filtered through your Liver.
+In order to do this, your Liver needs extra vitamins, in particular B-complex, zinc, magnesium, and C. This is why blood serum levels of these vitamins for women on the pill is usually lower.

 If you cause undue stress on your Liver, your blood flow is impaired, or we say “Liver Qi Stagnation.”
-This means you may be more likely to have clots, moodiness (the Liver regulates mood in TCM), irregular periods, and headaches.
+This means you may be more likely to have clots, moodiness (the Liver regulates mood in TCM), and headaches.
+It could also impact your digestion and pain you feel on the sides of your body.

 HORMONE IMBALANCE

-Some women choose to take birth control pills to regulate their periods, reduce heavy or painful periods (menorrhagia), or stop PMS or PMDD symptoms.
-It’s a choice that’s available, and easy to obtain and use for most.
+Some women choose to take birth control pills to regulate their periods, reduce heavy or painful periods (menorrhagia), stop PMS or PMDD symptoms, or treat PCOS or acne.

 AFFECT ON FUTURE FERTILITY